Ascension

 Until we move to self-reflective, self-critical thinking, we don’t move to any deep level of consciousness at all.
 In fact, we largely remain unconscious, falsely innocent, and unaware.
 Thus, most people choose to remain in that first stage of consciousness, secure and consoled.
 Until an objective inner witness (the Holy Spirit; see Romans 8:16) emerges that looks back at us with utter honesty, we cannot speak of being awake or conscious.
 Until then, most of us are on cruise control and cannot see our egocentricity at work.
 (Rohr)

-Spiritual, not Religious by right Dogma/Practices or Merit
+Spiritual, not Religious

-Spirituality strives to deepen and transform our consciousness, to put us in touch with a world of reality below and avove and all around our ordinary daily experience.
+Spirituality strives to deepen and transform our consciousness, to put us in touch with a world of reality below and above and all around our ordinary daily experience.
 We discover God at the very center of our being.
 With this discovery a new life dawns where we are liberated from selfishness.
 We come to discover our true selves that all the while have been hidden in God. (p47, Paradise Journey by Merton)

 Most of our wounds are buried in the unconscious.
 So, it is absolutely essential that we find a spirituality that reaches to that hidden level.
 If not, nothing really changes.
 (Rohr)